marinozornitta/rails-south-cities/README.md

 To run this project you must have [Docker](https://docs.docker.com/engine/install/) installed and running.

-## Building and Running App
+## Building Application

-To build and start the application, run in your terminal:
+To build the application, run in your terminal:
-`$ docker-compose up [--build]`
+`$ docker-compose build`

 This command will automatically start the application container and database container.
 Use the option `--build` if it is the first time you are running the container.
 This option builds the container image.

+## Database Setup

+Now it is necessary to setup the database and create, migrate and seed with initial records.
+To do that, run these three commands in your terminal:
+`$ docker-compose run web bundle exec rake db:create` `$ docker-compose run web bundle exec rake db:migrate` `$ docker-compose run web bundle exec rake db:seed`

+## Running Application

+To start the application, run in your terminal:
+`$ docker-compose up`

-After that you can access the server through [http://localhost:3000](http://localhost:3000).
+You can access the server through [http://localhost:3000](http://localhost:3000).

 ## Running Tests